Hello and welcome to my PhD blog!

 What is this blog about?

-There are many PhD blogs that describe the daily life and musings of PhD students – some more self-reflective and autobiographical, and others more generalised and consultative.
-This blog will have elements of both!
-While I wish to document my thoughts so that I can enhance my learning, I also want this blog to be useful to others in some way.
+There are many PhD blogs that describe the daily life and musings of PhD students – some are self-reflective and autobiographical, and others are more generalised and consultative.
+This blog has elements of both.
+I will use it to enhance my learning and document my experiences, but also to provide useful information to fellow researchers and research students.

 What can you expect to find here?